Sabina Imatova

 With an academic background in International Relations and Political Science, I have always been fascinated by how politics shapes society and vice versa.
 This curiosity led me to pursue a PhD at the Brussels Institute for Social and Population Studies at VUB.
 Before starting my doctoral journey, I obtained a Master’s degree in Political Science from the University of Antwerp and gained research experience through internships in both academia and the NGO sector.

 As a Junior Researcher at AIMS Lab, I work on the De-Conspirator project, where I research the societal impact of foreign information manipulation and interference (FIMI) in the European context.
-My PhD research specifically examines the impact of disinformation on the political behaviour of highly educated individuals within Belgian native and diaspora populations.
+My PhD research examines how susceptibility to disinformation intersects with political participation among highly educated individuals with and without a migrant background.
+I strive to conduct challenging and meaningful research and believe in positively contributing to society through academia.

-Research Keywords: disinformation, FIMI, diaspora, international security, Russian politics, mixed-methods research
+Research Keywords: disinformation, FIMI, political participation, mixed-methods research

 Location